desmos-labs/desmos/docs/architecture/adr-010-posts-module.md

 // QueryPostsResponse is the response type for the Query/Posts RPC method message QueryPostsResponse {
   repeated Post posts = 1;
-  required cosmos.base.query.v1beta1.PageResponse pagination = 2;
+  optional cosmos.base.query.v1beta1.PageResponse pagination = 2;
 }

 // QueryPostRequest is the request type for the Query/Post RPC method